projectcaluma/caluma-interval/README.md

 ## Features

- * Handle intervalled forms
+ * Handle periodic usage of forms
- * Optionally set a startdate
+ * Optionally set a start date
  * Optionally force a specific weekday
  * Will never start multiple cases for the same form

 ## Meta field